How it works

 What’s under the hood?
 Mobility Print’s DNS and mDNS implementations are embedded (run in-process).
 They are written in the Go programming language.
 Working at the raw UDP multicast level has made for tough programming, however, the approach has given us the control we require to provide the best experience.
 We’ve been able to tweak caching behavior, name formatting, and support the widest range of devices.
 Oh, and let’s not forget it’s made for many long chats around the coffee machine.

 Each client’s operating system has it’s own print infrastructure and user interface.
-For some clients it is built in (for example, iOS), while for others it requires additional software.
-Where additional device software is required, Mobility Print aims to provide:
+For some clients it's built in (for example, iOS), while for others (for example, Android) it requires users to download an app.

 - the simplest end-user print experience